-Clinical Pharmacology, 2017.
+Clinical Pharmacology 2020

+SPECIAL POPULATIONS

-SPECIAL POPULATIONS Table 4.
+Table 4.
 Special Populations

-Ρορι Ilation and Preca aution Drug Elderly Pediatrics Renal Dysfunction Hepatic Dysfunction Pregnancy and Nursing atorvastatin No evidence of overall differences in safety or efficacy observed between elderly and younger adult patients.
+Population and Precaution Drug Elderly Pediatrics Renal Dysfunction Hepatic Dysfunction Pregnancy and Nursing Atorvastatin No evidence of overall differences in safety or efficacy observed between elderly and younger adult patients.
 Approved for use in children 10 to 17 years of age for the treatment of HeFH.
-Doses of >20 mg have not been studied in this population.
-Safety and efficacy in children <10 years of age have not been established.
+Doses of > 20 mg have not been studied in this population.
+Safety and efficacy in children < 10 years of age have not been established.
 No dosage adjustment required.
 Contraindicated in active liver disease or in patients with unexplained persistent elevations or serum transaminases.
 Unclassified [†] Contraindicated in pregnant women.
-Contraindicated during breastfeeding. fluvastatin No evidence of overall differences in Approved for use in children 9 to 16 years of age for No dosage adjustment required in Contraindicated in active liver disease or Pregnancy Category X
+Contraindicated during breastfeeding.
+Fluvastatin No evidence of overall differences in safety or efficacy observed between elderly and younger adult patients.
+Approved for use in children 9 to 16 years of age for the treatment of HeFH.
+Safety and efficacy in children for other approved indications have No dosage adjustment required in mild to moderate renal dysfunction.
+Use with caution in Contraindicated in active liver disease or unexplained persistent elevations in serum transaminases.
+Unclassified† Contraindicated in women who are pregnant or may become pregnant.
+Potential excretion into